The Ghost in the Machine

 The Illusion of Competence

-Some researchers warn about a performance-learning gap — where AI improves immediate output while quietly weakening the deeper learning that builds real expertise.
+In a real debrief, data contradicts drivers.
+Drivers contradict data.
+Context shifts everything.
+Judgment forms under pressure — slowly, expensively, and without shortcuts.
+Some researchers warn about a performance-learning gap: AI improves immediate output while quietly weakening the deeper learning that builds real expertise.

-AI can generate output, but it cannot absorb consequence.
+AI can generate output.
+It cannot absorb consequence.

 Backlash Is a Signal